 While Boston College strives to provide an open computing environment to foster collaboration and learning, there are policies defining appropriate use of the BC network and computing resources, such as email.
 Before reporting electronic abuse, make sure you are familiar with BC's computing policies and guidelines.

-- Your system/server has been or is being attacked - Report the abuse immediately and do not make any changes to the system until you hear from the security officers on campus.
+- Your system/server has been or is being attacked - Report the abuse immediately and do not make any changes to the system until you hear from the ITS security team on campus.
 You may accidentally remove vital information that can be used as evidence.